hwreverse/pySpectralTriad/Arduino/README.md

 ### All apps must adhere to giving following output:

 <br>
-- 18 comma separated single prcision values followed by CRLF<br>
+- 18 comma separated single precision values followed by CRLF<br>
 <br>

 **Like that:**